Regulators approve deal to pay for Georgia Power's new nuclear reactors

 But Bryan Jacob of the Southern Alliance for Clean Energy called the vote “disappointing.”
 He said residential and small business customers paid a disproportionate share of a financing charge that Georgia Power collected during construction, but Tuesday's vote parceled out additional costs without giving customers credit for heavier shares of earlier contributions.

-Other opponents were asked to leave the meeting room after holding up crime scene tape after the vote to show their displeasure.
+Other opponents held up crime scene tape after the vote to show their displeasure.

+“The Georgia Public Service Commission just approved the largest rate increase in state history,” said Patty Durand, a Democrat and possible candidate for the commission.
+“The people of Georgia deserve a state agency that protects them from monopoly overreach, but that's not what we have.”

 Georgia Power owns 45.7% of the reactors.
 Smaller shares are owned by Oglethorpe Power Corp., which provides electricity to member-owned cooperatives, the Municipal Electric Authority of Georgia and the city of Dalton.
 Some Florida and Alabama utilities have also contracted to buy Vogtle’s power.